StrangeRanger/bash-style-guide/README.md

 grep foo file
 ```

-Prefer using a command-line tools builtin method of reading a file instead of passing in stdin.
-This is where we make the inference that, if a program says it can read a file passed by name, it's probably more performance to do that.
+Prefer the use of the command-line tools built-in method of reading a file instead of passing in stdin.
+This is where we make the inference that if a program says it can read a file passed by name, it's probably more performance to do that.

 ## Style